 On the other hand, if you are interested in the touchscreen and the graphics, you should know that you’ll only get the performance of a GTX 1050 Max-Q GPU from this laptop, as both the CPU and GPU throttle to sub-standard frequencies while dealing with games.
 As a result, the Yoga 730-15IKB offers roughly 80-90% of the gaming performance you’ll get on a full-size laptop with a similar GPU, at least at the time of this article.
 Just keep in mind to update the drivers and BIOS, and make sure to disable Intelligent Cooling from the Vantage app in order to prevent the stuttering issues many buyers are complaining about on the forums.

-You should however consider the competition as well, as some of the alternatives might actually better fit your needs and budget.
+You should, however, consider the competition as well, as some of the alternatives might actually better fit your needs and budget.
 If you’re shopping in the lower end, the Acer Spin 5 is an even more affordable alternative, while the Zenbook Flip UX562 is more compact, lighter and gets a larger battery, as well as an optional Pantone UHD screen with 100% AdobeRGB color coverage.
-At the higher end, the HP Spectre X360 15 with its brighter screen and much larger 84 Wh battery comes in place, but keep in mind you’re only getting MX150 or RX Vega M graphics with that one, which are significantly slower than even the snipped GTX 1050 variant inside the Yoga.
+At the higher end, the HP Spectre X360 15 with its brighter screen and much larger 84 Wh battery come in place, but keep in mind you’re only getting MX150 or RX Vega M graphics with that one, which is significantly slower than even the snipped GTX 1050 variant inside the Yoga.

 That’s about it for our review of the Lenovo Yoga 730-15IKB.
 Get in touch in the comments section below if you have any feedback or questions, we’re around to help out if we can.